Registered Charity #118803667RR0001

 OUR FUNDERS

 The Centre For Grief and Healing is a charitable organization dedicated to supporting individuals in the Halton/Peel community who are experiencing the loss of someone in their life.
-We offer a range of free programs designed for individuals ages 6 and up, ensuring that our services are accessible to a wide range of age groups and tailored to meet diverse needs.

-The following funders are currently supporting specific programs we are offering at this time.
+The following funders are currently supporting specific initiatives we are offering at this time.
 We deeply value the connections we’ve built with these organizations and are so appreciative of their belief in our mission.

 Peel Region